gautemo/Gaute-Meek-Olsen/src/dev-blog/firestore-security.md

 }
 ```

 Then use Cloud Functions for Firebase and retrieve the profile data there.
-Then use the admin sdk to add the message to the collection, which will bypass the security rules.
-Cloud Functions for Firebase is a great way to validate and secure data when the security rules become to complex.
+Then use the admin SDK to add the message to the collection, which will bypass the security rules.
+Cloud Functions for Firebase is a great way to validate and secure data when the security rules become too complex.

 ```js
 const functions = require('firebase-functions')